Wide twin binaries are extremely eccentric: evidence of twin binary formation in circumbinary disks: Conclusions and Discussion of formation channels

 Wide twin binaries are a mysterious population that has near equal-mass ratios ($q>0.95$), common among close binaries, but has large binary separations of $\sim1000$\,AU.
 In this letter, using the $v$-$r$ angle method to infer the eccentricity distribution \citep{Hwang2022ecc}, we show that these wide twin binaries are highly eccentric (Fig.~\ref{fig:vrangle}, \ref{fig:alpha-sep}).
 Our result suggests that \Feccpnumber\ of wide twin binaries (selected by $\Delta G<0.25$\,mag) at 400-1000\,AU have eccentricities between \ezero\ and \eone (Fig.~\ref{fig:model}).
 Despite the high eccentricities, their symmetric $v$-$r$ angle distribution with respect to $90^\circ$ suggests that they are on stable Keplerian orbits, instead of being dissolving binaries.
 This high eccentricity is specific to excess twins, as opposed to being a smooth function of the mass ratio (Fig.~\ref{fig:alpha-dG}).

 Binaries on eccentric orbits will most likely be observed near their apocenters where they spend most of their time due to the lower orbital velocities.
 For apocenters $r_{apo}=1000$\,AU, the inferred eccentricities of $e=0.95$ and $0.99$ correspond to pericenters of $r_{peri}=r_{apo}(1-e)/(1+e)=26$\,AU and 5\,AU, respectively.
 The high eccentricities of $\lesssim1000$\,AU wide twins must originate from their formation, since interactions with passing stars and secular torquing by the Galactic tide mainly affect wide binaries at $\gtrsim10^4$\,AU, and the latter have been shown only make the initial eccentricity distribution closer to thermal \citep{Hamilton2022}.
-Pericenters smaller than the typical $\sim100$\,AU sizes of circumbinary disks are consistent with the scenario in which twins are born in circumbinary disks and subsequently widen through subsequent dynamical interactions in the birth environments.
+Pericenters smaller than the typical $\sim100$\,AU sizes of circumbinary disks are consistent with the scenario in which twins are born with initial separations smaller than the size of the circumbinary disk and they subsequently widen through the dynamical interactions in the birth environments.

 The nature of the dynamical interactions causing the wide and eccentric orbits remains uncertain.
 One approach to excite high eccentricities is an instantaneous velocity kick.
 To change a circular orbit with an orbital velocity $v_{circ}$ to an eccentric orbit with $e>0.9$, the required velocity kick $v_{kick}$ is comparable with the original circular velocity ($v_{kick}=v_{circ} (1-\sqrt{1-e})$), where $v_{circ}=19$\kms\ at 5\,AU.
 Therefore, an instantaneous kick with $v_{kick}\sim10$\kms\ taking place in close binaries can produce eccentric ($e>0.9$) wide binaries.
 However, the source of such strong velocity kicks is currently not known in star formation processes.
 Protostellar outflows and jets can reach velocities of several $100$\kms, but they are launched from the disk at the stage when the disk mass is only $\sim10$\%\ of the central star \citep{Bally2016}, and thus are unlikely to impose a strong kick on the star.